MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/local-notifications.md

 }
 ```

 The `MainPage` class constructor uses the Xamarin.Forms `DependencyService` to retrieve a platform-specific instance of the `INotificationManager`.
-The `OnScheduleClicked` method uses the `INotificationManager` instance to schedule a new notification.
+The `OnSendClick` and `OnScheduleClicked` methods use the `INotificationManager` instance to send and schedule new notifications.
 The `ShowNotification` method is called from the event handler attached to the `NotificationReceived` event, and will insert a new `Label` into the page when the event is invoked.

 The `NotificationReceived` event handler casts its event arguments to `NotificationEventArgs`.
 This type is defined in the shared Xamarin.Forms project: